druce/druce.github.io/aws.md

 - Creating the image can take 10 mins - go to the AMIs tab and see when it's available.

-- Your running server will reboot and you can reconnect after it finishes booting in a couple of minutes.
+- While your image is being created, your running server will reboot and you can reconnect after it finishes booting in a couple of minutes.
 You can SSH to it using same IP as before.

-- When it says 'available' Right-click on image, click Launch instance
+- When your AMI says 'available' in the EC2 "AMIs" tab, right-click on image, click Launch instance
   ![Launch1.png](Launch1.png)

 - Choose instance type (e.g. t2.micro)